|HPS 0410||Einstein for Everyone|

 Now the equations relate momentum to a length (the wavelength) and energy to a time (the period).

-states are admissible for electrons bound in atoms.
-The reason that only few
+for electrons bound in atoms.
+The reason that only few energy states are

-energy states are admissible for these electrons derives directly from the
+admissible for these electrons derives directly from the fundamental

-fundamental differences between particles and waves.
-We can see these
+differences between particles and waves.
+We can see these differences by

-differences by considering a very simple case, a particle/wave trapped in a
+considering a very simple case, a particle/wave trapped in a box.

 To keep things as simple as possible, we will imagine that the particle can only move in one spatial dimension; it finds itself in a one-dimensional box.